Daniel-Halls/conilab/README.md

 # conilab
-This is a repo of scripts and notebooks to have a online back up
+This is a repo of scripts, notebooks abd functions to have a online back up